 The definition of criticalities can be found in ECSS-Q-ST-30 or ECSS-Q-ST-40.

+ECSS-E-ST-20_0020411

+Control of the battery by OBC shall be robust to OBC failure and the time needed to reconfigure.

+1 This requirement concerns in particular battery bus.

+2 Issues include switch over from main to redundant OBC control, lack of protection during reconfiguration, battery overvoltage or overcurrent, battery undervoltage, loss of attitude, solar array MPPT operation on battery bus.

+3 Safety issues during integration and operations on ground including launch is to be covered by overall system design and EGSE.

 Battery Charge and Discharge Management

 ECSS-E-ST-20_0020189

-Battery chargers shall be designed to ensure charging of a battery discharged down to zero volts.
+On-board battery chargers shall be designed to ensure charging of a battery discharged down to zero volts.

-The possibility of recovery applies mainly to the capability of recharging the battery exposed to extreme discharge conditions (e.g. lithium ion technology).
+The possibility of recovery applies mainly to the capability of recharging the battery exposed to extreme discharge conditions.

 ECSS-E-ST-20_0020190

-The solar array power shall be capable to satisfy the recharge of the battery in any mission phase with the essential loads connected on the bus and one worst case load connected representing a failure, whichever is the more constraining.

-This is to ensure recovery from loss of spacecraft attitude.
+<<deleted>>

 ECSS-E-ST-20_0020191

 The minimum energy reserve in the battery shall be enough to guarantee the mission and a safe recovery of the spacecraft under all conditions.